Can crisis preparedness prevent corruption in emergency responses?

 The climate crisis is currently affecting food prices, with the biggest impact on the most vulnerable populations.
 Practitioners and researchers are working hand-in-hand at the African Market Observatory at the University of Johannesburg to ease these impacts and improve food security.

-To learn more about the broader topic of corruption and commerce, explore this GI-ACE project.
+To learn more about the broader topic of corruption and commerce, explore this GI ACE project.

 Eight new GI-ACE research projects across three themes will be announced soon – watch this space.